 1. Qualified Montessori teachers continue to be in terribly short supply all over the world, year after year, and decade after decade.
 We need to find better ways of encouraging talented men and women to pursue a career in Montessori education.

 2. After all these years, many parents and traditional educators still do not understand Montessori or feel confident in our schools.
 It is crucial that we find more effective ways to get our message out to the world.

-3. Many parents still use Montessori as a preschool, and moving their children to traditional public or private schools as soon as they are old enough.
+3. Many parents still see Montessori as a preschool and move their children to traditional public or private schools as soon as they are old enough.
 We need to communicate the benefits of continuing their children in Montessori for the entire program.

-5. Because experienced Montessori-trained school administrators are so hard to find, more and more schools are being led by traditional educators, which, in a growing number of cases, has created de-stabilization and turmoil.
+5. Because experienced Montessori-trained school administrators are so hard to find, more and more schools are being led by traditional educators.
 Montessori schools need Montessori leaders.
-We all have a stake in ensuring that we are preparing Montessori educators for school leadership, as well as offering ongoing programs of professional development in Montessori leadership.
+We need to prepare Montessori educators for school leadership, as well as offering ongoing programs of professional development.

 6. Many Montessori schools are governed by ineffective and erratic boards.
 It is essential that we organize programs that schools can use to select, orient, and train new board members in effective governance of a Montessori school.

 7. Increasingly, parents want assurance that their children’s Montessori schools are accredited.
 We need to encourage and provide support to help schools go through the process of Montessori school accreditation for the first time.